michaelsauter/crane/README.md

 ```

-This could be used like so: `crane provision --group="container1"` or `crane run --group="databases"`.
+This could be used like so: `crane provision --target="container1"` or `crane run --target="databases"`.

 ## Other Crane-backed environments
 * [Silex + Nginx/php-fpm + MySQL](https://github.com/michaelsauter/silex-crane-env)